DavideDeLeo/magma-codes/CES-conjecture-computations/paper-DS25/notes.md

 # Computational Verification of Rational Torsion on X₁(p)

-This repository contains the code **`DS25-code.m`**, developed to reproduce and confirm the computational claims made in the article “On Some Open Cases of a Conjecture of Conrad, Edixhoven and Stein” by myself and Michael Stoll.
+This repository contains the code **`DS25-code.m`**, developed to reproduce and verify the computational claims made in the paper “On Some Open Cases of a Conjecture of Conrad, Edixhoven and Stein”, co-authored by Michael Stoll and me.

 ## Description